-The Town of Vernon has an ongoing campaign to vaccinate the community against COVID-19.
-This effort includes ongoing vaccination clinics at the Vernon Senior Center and Mobile Vaccination Clinics conducted throughout our region.
-Our clinics are open to all people, including out-of-state residents.
+The Town of Vernon ran a highly successful campaign to vaccinate the community against COVID-19.
+This effort included vaccination clinics at the Vernon Senior Center and Mobile Vaccination Clinics conducted throughout our region.
+The clinics were open to all people.

 News about Vernon's Vaccination Efforts

 Vernon's Community Vaccination Program has been highlighted on the NBC Nightly News with Lester Holt and by the U.S. Centers for Disease Control and Prevention.